mroy31/gonetem/docs/source/nodes.rst

 ==========================

-Gonetem default nodes
+Pre-configured nodes
 ---------------------

-By default, 3 kind of docker nodes can ben used in gonetem topology
+By default, 3 kind of docker nodes have been pre-configured in gonetem

 - `router` to emulate a router thanks to FRR
 - `host` to emulate a simple machine